13 Breads for Sandwiches

 a loaf of pink-tinked purple sweet potato sourdough with three slices and a bread knife.

-If you make any of these breads for sandwiches, please leave a comment or rating.
-And share a pic of your sandwich on Instagram!
+If you make any of these types of breads for sandwiches, please leave a comment or rating.
+And tag @uglyducklingbakery with your sandwiches and sandwich bread photos on Instagram!

 2 Comments